Ken Chow Wing Kan: British Hong Kong

-Despite the Handover of Hong Kong, a large number of Gurkha soldiers in the British Forces Overseas Hong Kong settled with their families in Hong Kong after retiring.
-Chow Wing Kan understands that they have difficulty adapting to Hong Kong society, so he decides to serve as a consultant for many South Asian ethnic groups to help them integrate into Hong Kong society.
+Following the Handover of Hong Kong, a large number of Gurkha soldiers of the British Forces Overseas Hong Kong settled with their families in Hong Kong in retirement.
+Chow Wing Kan recognised their difficulty adapting to Hong Kong society, so he decided to serve as a consultant for many South Asian ethnic groups to help them integrate into Hong Kong society.
 At the same time, new immigrants from Mainland China have also moved into Tin Shui Wai one after another, which is also not suitable for Culture of Hong Kong.
 The new residents, together with the original Tin Shui Wai residents, have greatly increased the population and density of the district, which has caused many community problems such as insufficient school degrees.
 In the early days of the reunification, Tin Shui Wai Jumper happened frequently, and Chow personally persuaded at least 13 people to give up suicide.

 In 1999, Chow and his engineers revealed the Tin Chung Court short pile case, forcing the Hong Kong Housing Authority to pay HK $250 million for reinforcement works.
 Chow has always been concerned about the quality of the reinforcement works during the reinforcement works.
 At the same time, he also questioned whether the Housing Authority has properly monitored the construction works on other issues of Tin Chung Court.

 Chow pointed out that increasing attention to promote community building requires the support of different channels.
 He organized various activities in the Tin Shui Wai District, such as singing activities such as Cantonese opera and Cantopop music, organized volunteer networks, and youth groups such as Scouting and Taekwondo teams in order to make the community more harmonious.
 Chow said that the Tin Hang Village and the subsequent mass destruction in 2004, the Hong Kong government began to adjust the development strategy of the new town in Tin Shui Wai.

-As a Christian, Chow is very concerned about the crime of church organization.
+As a Christian, Chow expressed concern about the crime of church organization.
 In 2004, he also provided information to the Hong Kong police Force on the incident of hydrogen peroxide drinking promoted by members of the Hong Kong Church of Zion, including church members, meeting places, audio tapes and victim cases.
 Eventually, the missionary activities of the Church of Zion disappeared on the streets of Tin Shui Wai.
 In the same year, he was invited by the CCC Fong Yun Wah Secondary School to serve as the school manager and returned to the church at the invitation of the pastor.